Monday, November 3, 2025

-Dear Tshogyal: The Memoir of a Prostitute written by Pema Wangchuk is a deeply moving narrative that traces the life of a young girl abandoned by her father and raised by a single mother under harsh circumstances.
+Dear Tshogyal: The Memoir of a Prostitute written by Pema Wangchuk is a deeply moving narrative that traces the life of a young girl abandoned by her father and raised by a single mother under difficult circumstances.

 Despite her potential, Tshogyal's decision to leave school midway remains one of the most regrettable moments in her life.
 One that reminds us how easily youthful innocence can be overtaken by despair and circumstance.